Shortcut Wonton Soup Base

 SHORTCUT Wonton Soup Base: Recipe Instructions

-While your wontons are boiling, prepare your two serving bowls.
-Into each bowl, divide the light soy sauce, sugar, sesame oil, chopped scallions, and white pepper.
+While your wontons are boiling, prepare your serving bowl.
+Add the light soy sauce, sugar, sesame oil, chopped scallions, and white pepper.

 As desired, add the optional ingredients in to taste, like the cilantro, lard, dried shrimp flakes, mushroom powder, dark soy sauce, and chili oil.